 Before You Build

-The NZ Building Code sets out the minimum requirements that must be satisfied in a building project.
-When building in our challenging environment however it will often make sense to go beyond these requirements to make your home warmer, drier and more comfortable.
+The NZ Building Code has minimum requirements that must be satisfied in a building project.
+It makes sense to exceed these minimum requirements to make your home warmer, drier, more accessible and comfortable.

 What is a PIM?

-If you are proposing to undertake any building work then it is recommended that obtain a PIM.
-For projects on difficult sites or larger projects such as new commercial or industrial buildings a PIM may prove very useful in establishing the feasibility and design of your project.
-It may prevent delays and reduce costs in the design of your proposal before getting to the building consent stage.
+For difficult sites or larger projects, such as new commercial or industrial buildings, a PIM assists in establishing the feasibility and design.
+It may prevent delays and reduce costs in the design before getting to the Building Consent stage.

-It is strongly recommended that you wait until the subdivision process is completed before finalising design details and constructing the dwelling.
-Commencing works prior to the subdivision certification is done so at the owners own risk.
+It is strongly recommended the subdivision certification is completed before finalising design details and starting building work.
+Starting it before is done so at the owner's risk.

 QLDC accepts no liability for any changes resulting from the subdivision certification that may result in additional changes and costs to you.

 A subdivision is not complete until certification is completed, under Sections 223 and 224c of the Resource Management Act 1991.
 Prior to this, individual site requirements may be subject to change.

 Commonly, assessments are required through the subdivision process, to: